top of page

 `

-I am an Associate Professor in the Department of Communication at Santa Clara University.
+I am a Professor in the Department of Communication at Santa Clara University.
 I have been a Visiting Scholar at the Center for South Asia at Stanford University, an Assistant Professor at Babson College, and a Visiting Assistant Professor at Emory University.
 Before a life in academia, I worked in the Indian legacy media and academic publishing industries and in the corporate web solutions division of rediff.com, a pioneering startup and India's first online portal.

-My work centers on global media and cultural identity, new media, and media and memory, and, more recently, on food and media, the politics and poetics of global music, and disability and media.
-Other interests, which intersect with and inform these, include the history of the Gadar Party, a Bay Area-based political organization that fought for Indian independence in the twentieth century, historiography and the philosophy of history, and social theory.
+My work centers on global media and cultural identity, new media, and media and memory, with a particular focus on global Hindu nationalist and far-right online communities.
+More recent interests include the history of ideas in cultural texts, food and media, global music, and disability and media.I have also done some work on history of the Gadar Party, a Bay Area-based political organization that fought for Indian independence in the twentieth century.

 I write on media, politics, society, and culture for a number of international media organizations.
 I have published in the Conversation, BBC India, South China Morning Post, Outlook India, Scroll India, Wire IndiaLiveMintPrint India, Quartz, Caravan India, and New Inquiry and have appeared on or been cited in Al Jazeera, the Atlantic, Wired, Vice, The Guardian, Voice of America, Religion News Network, Buzzfeed, and Business Insider, among other media outlets.